Ambassador Sir Nicholas Kay

-Ambassador Sir Nicholas Kay is currently the NATO Senior Civilian Representative to Afghanistan.
+Ambassador Sir Nicholas Kaywas was the NATO Senior Civilian Representative to Afghanistan between April 2019 and May 2020.
 Previously he served as UK Ambassador to Afghanistan from 2017-18.

 From June 2013 until January 2016 he was the UN Secretary-General’s Special Representative (SRSG) for Somalia and Head of the UN Assistance Mission in Somalia (UNSOM).
 After leaving Somalia he became the UK Special Envoy for the Horn of Africa 2016-2017.

 Sir Nicholas was previously Africa Director in the UK foreign ministry, the Foreign and Commonwealth Office (FCO) (2012-13), with responsibility for the UK’s network of 34 diplomatic missions in sub-Saharan Africa and for advising on and delivering UK policy priorities in Africa.

 He served as Ambassador to the Democratic Republic of the Congo (2007-10) and as Ambassador to Sudan (2010-2012).
 Before working in Africa, he was UK Regional Coordinator for Southern Afghanistan and the first Head of the Provincial Reconstruction Team for Helmand Province from 2006 to 2007.